Frances Former President Giscard DEstaing, 94, Hospitalised - UrduPoint

 A source close to him told AFP he had been hospitalised at the Georges Pompidou hospital in Paris but could not give further details.

-Giscard d'Estaing's son Louis made no comment about his father's state of health when contacted by AFP.

-"He's a certain age, at times he's more or less in good health.
-For all the rest, it's an interpretation," Louis Giscard d'Estaing said.

-Giscard d'Estaing served as president from 1974 until 1981, when he lost the election to Francois Mitterrand.
+Giscard d'Estaing served as president from 1974 until 1981, when he lost out at the polls to Francois Mitterrand.

 Mitterrand died in 1996 and his successor Jacques Chirac died in 2019, leaving Giscard d'Estaing as by far France's oldest surviving leader.

-During his presidency, he ushered through a spree of radical reforms, legalising abortion, liberalising divorce and reducing the voting age to 18.
+While in office, he ushered through a spree of radical reforms as president, legalising abortion, liberalising divorce and reducing the voting age to 18.

-In May, French prosecutors opened an investigation after claims by a German reporter that he had repeatedly touched her behind at his Paris office after an interview in 2018.

-He has strongly denied the allegations, describing them as "grotesque", and is due to talk to investigators in the coming weeks.